-Armada offers comprehensive training options for the AutoCAD toolsets.
+Armada offers comprehensive training in the AutoCAD toolsets.

-As well as these toolsets, One AutoCAD includes two apps that let you use AutoCAD when you’re away from your desktop:
+As well as these toolsets, AutoCAD provides two apps that let you use AutoCAD when you’re away from your desktop:

 - AutoCAD Web app – a brand-new app that lets you run a cut-down version of AutoCAD in a browser.
 It offers the core commands that are available in standard AutoCAD.